<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KM2X3Z2" height="0" width="0" style="display:none;visibility:hidden">

 Meet Our PBS Team

-Hi, I’m Rowena Cornish, a Behaviour Support Practitioner and PBS Team Lead at Conscious Healthcare SA.
+Hi, I’m Rowena Cornish, a Positive Behaviour Support Practitioner and PBS Team Lead at Conscious Healthcare SA.

 With over 20 years of experience as a Developmental Educator, I’m dedicated to helping individuals create meaningful, positive change in their lives.
 I hold a Bachelor of Applied Science (Disability Studies) and a Graduate Certificate in Project Management, and throughout my career, I’ve worked in community, accommodation, and employment settings, providing support coordination, positive behaviour support, and managing multidisciplinary teams.
 My approach is person-centred, collaborative, and strengths-based, ensuring that the strategies we develop together are tailored to your unique needs, interests, and goals.